vsakkas/sydney.py/README.md

 > **Note**
 > In some regions, using the `_U` cookie is not required, in which case the above instructions can be skipped.

+> **Note**
+> For regions where a cookie is required, it is recommended to manually write messages to Copilot until a message box containing a `Verifying` message, which will then switch to `Success!` Without this step, it is possible that Sydney.py will fail with a `CaptchaChallenge` error.

 ### Example

 You can use Sydney.py to easily create a CLI client for Copilot: